Mapei: Mapei in culture

 The company is closely tied to La Scala Theatre in Milan.
 It officially became a "Corporate Subscriber" for the first time in 1984 and then, after contributing to the rebuilding and renovation of the theatre, it became a "Founding Partner" in 2008.
 Giorgio Squinzi joined the board of directors in 2016.
 Mapei is also a "Founding Member" of Santa Cecilia National Academy in Rome.

-Mapei supports No'hma Theatre Space, which has hosted art project organised and promoted by the association of the same name since 2000.
+Mapei supports No'hma Theatre Space, which has hosted art projects organised and promoted by the association of the same name since 2000.
 This theatre, founded by Teresa Pomodoro, is located where the old 'drinking water building' used to stand in via Orcagna in the Città Studi neighbourhood.
 Mapei also sponsors the Verdi Orchestra and La Triennale Foundation in Milan.

-Mapei's is also linked to Milan through a business partnership with the Leonardo da Vinci National Museum of Science and Technology as a technical partner for various exhibition areas.
+Mapei is also linked to Milan through a business partnership with the Leonardo da Vinci National Museum of Science and Technology as a technical partner for various exhibition areas.
 It was also involved in restructuring the theatre in C. Beccaria Correctional Institute for Young Offenders.